Zhong-Lab-UCSD/HiFislides/README.md

 # Workflow

-## 1. deduplication of spatial barcodes
+## 1. Deduplication of spatial barcodes (L1R1)
 ```
-surfdedup AAAL33WM5:1:1 *_L00$i\_R1_001.fastq.gz
+surfdedup AAAL33WM5:1:1 *_L1R1.fastq.gz > L1R1_dedup.fasta 2>L1R1_dup.txt
 ```
-**1-1.
-Arguments**
+**Arguments**
-argument \#1: identifier of the surface on recycled flowcell.
-For example, AAAL33WM5:1:1 indicates deduplication would be performed on the top surface of lane 1 of flowcell AAAL33WM5.
+1. Identifier of the surface on recycled flowcell.
+For example, AAAL33WM5:1:1 indicates that the deduplication will be performed on the top surface (surface 1) of lane 1 of flowcell AAAL33WM5.

-argument \#2: the names of >= 1 fastq.gz files

-**1-2.
-Purpose**
+2. The filename identifier of several L1R1 fastq files.

+**Purpose**
 Remove redundant spatial barcodes.
-This script read raw reads from recycled flow cell and add "_N" to the identifier of each read.
-For a read whose sequence could be found N times on the surface, its identifier would be labeled with "_N".
-This indicates that one spatial barcode could be found at N different coordinates on the surface.
-This script considered only reads from the surface identified by argument \#1.
+This script reads raw reads from recycled flow cell and adds "_N" to the identifier of each read, where N is the number of times the read is found on the surface (i.e. one spatial barcode could be found at N different coordinates on the surface).
+This script considered only reads from the surface identified by argument 1.

-**1-3.
-Output**
+**Output**
-the output of surfdedup includes two files: (1) a fasta of deduplicated Read sequence.
-(2)a text file listed all read identifiers that shared the same read sequence.
+The output of surfdedup includes two files:

+1. `L1R1_dedup.fasta`: fasta file with deduplicated read sequences (obtained from STDOUT).
-Note that when N reads shared the same sequence, only 1 of N read identifiers would be randomly chosen and printed to (1) while the remaining N - 1 read identifiers would be shown in N - 1 rows in (2)
+2. `L1R1_dup.txt`: txt file listing all the read identifiers that shared the same read sequence.
+Note that when N reads shared the same sequence, only 1 of the N read identifiers would be randomly chosen and printed to `L1R1_dedup.fasta` while the remaining N - 1 read identifiers would be shown in N - 1 rows in `L1R1_dup.txt`.

 ## 2. Align HIFISLIDE R1 reads to deduplicated spatial barcodes